 About Children's Glaucoma Foundation

-Childhood glaucoma is an unusual and the cause of permanent blindness in an estimated 300,000 children worldwide.
+Childhood glaucoma is unusual and the cause of permanent blindness in an estimated 300,000 children worldwide.
 The goals of the Children's Glaucoma Foundation are to influence the quality of glaucoma care throughout the world through continued research, physician training and support, and assistance to affected families.

 David S. Walton, M.D.

-Dr. Walton is a clinical professor of Ophthalmology, Harvard Medical School, and surgeon in Ophthalmology at the Massachusetts Eye and Ear Infirmary.
+Dr. Walton is a clinical professor of Ophthalmology, Harvard Medical School, and a surgeon in Ophthalmology at the Massachusetts Eye and Ear Infirmary.
 He is recognized for his care of children with glaucoma.

 Mabel Arteaga Balestra

 David S. Walton, Jr.